Thelonious Monster

-Thelonious Monster is an American punk rock band from Los Angeles, California, led by singer-songwriter Bob Forrest and named after jazz musician Thelonious Monk.
+Thelonious Monster was an American punk rock band from Los Angeles, California, led by singer-songwriter Bob Forrest and named after jazz musician Thelonious Monk.
 Active from 1984 to 1994, again from 2004 to 2011, and reforming a second time in 2019, the band has released five original studio albums.
 The band has a large cult following and is considered to be a seminal and influential band in the 1980s L.A. underground music scene, alongside acts like Jane's Addiction and Red Hot Chili Peppers.
 They've been described as having "traced emotional dips and bends with exceptional acuity and impact".

 Members

 Members include Forrest on vocals; bass players Jon Huck, Rob Graves, Dallas Don Burnett and Martyn LeNoble; guitarists Chris Handsone, Bill Stobaugh, Dix Denney, Zander Schloss, Mike Martt, Tony Malone, K.K.
 Barrett, Jon Sidel; and drummer Pete Weiss.
 They were a popular live attraction in the underground rock clubs of Hollywood in the 1980s but never achieved major commercial success.

 In 1988, guitarist John Frusciante auditioned for Thelonious Monster.
 He was in the band for only three hours before being asked to join the Red Hot Chili Peppers.
-Josh Klinghoffer was featured on their fifth studio album and would eventually go on to replace John Frusciante in the Red Hot Chili Peppers.
+Josh Klinghoffer was featured on their fifth studio album and would eventually go on to replace John Frusciante in the Red Hot Chili Peppers from 2009 to 2019, before Frusciante returned and the Chili Peppers dismissed Klinghoffer.